-Use that voice, not just for lifting yourself up, but also for forming a supportive and encouraging community.
 “There is strength in numbers,” says Rachel.
 “Pursue your interests, encourage others to do the same, support each other, form a network, find allies.”

 Shevie agrees, advising “do not stay at a place that puts you down.
 Surround yourself with supporting, good people.”
 She also says to “dream big, learn all you can, get together with other experts and make it come true,” but cautions not to dream so big that you lose sight of reality.
 “Follow your heart, but also [use] common sense.”

 Susan emphasizes taking personal responsibility for your success and taking concrete steps to build your authority and competence.
 “Take responsibility for your own career and learning,” she says.
 “Do not expect or wait for someone to give you an advantage — make it yourself.
 Continue to add to your skills throughout to increase what you offer to a position.
 Find people that you admire and ask for coaching and mentoring.
 Have a voice and use it.”

 Finally, Maria reminds you that every new achievement made by an individual woman can have a positive impact on the perception of women by society: “Go out there and show what we’re capable of!”